Glacialisaurus: Leg bones

 The cross-section of the robust femoral shaft is slightly wider from side to side than from front to back, though not as extreme as in eusauropods.
 The medial epicondylar crest extends from the medial surface of the lower femoral shaft and is distinct from all other sauropodomorphs in that it is robust, a trait convergently evolved in basal theropods.
 The front surface of the femur is flat instead of convex from side to side, a feature shared with other basal sauropodomorphs.
 The top surface of the upper femur lacks any anterior extensor groove.
 At the lower end, the lateral and medial condyles are separated by a craniocaudal groove that ends abruptly with a popliteal fossa (opening in the bone).
-Glacialisaurus is also distinguished by its robust adductor ridge extending from the upper end of the femoral medial condyle.
+Glacialisaurus is distinguished by its robust adductor ridge extending from the upper end of the femoral medial condyle.
 This ridge starts at the end of the medial condyle and is kidney-shaped with a long axis spanning proximolateral−distomedially.